NguyenHoangHieu22GIT2/Native_neovim_config/readme.md

 That's it, if you want to use my configs, sure, but mine is kinda the same as the primeagen in the video, I did cutomize it to my likings, so if you like it as well then sure, if not then I advise you to create your own :)

 Thanks for reading and hope I can see you again.

+# Note:

+I just fix the missing icons by installing the alpha.nvim because it has the "nvim-dev-icons" dependency, and I also install the "nvim-web-devicons" because it's required by the "nvim-tree" plugin.

+Well that's it, I hope you enjoy my configs, and if you have any questions, feel free to ask me.

+<button style="background-color: blue; color: white; padding: 10px 20px; border: none; border-radius: 5px;">Facebook</button>